 Hierarchical and modular

-Software modules ... ..
-Application high level.
+Software Applications modules ... .. a high level.
 The brains behind the system.

 HAL application ...... ..
-Communications between the software and the USB
+Communication between the software and the USB

 Master modules ...... .. hardware modules, connected to USB.